hackoregon/data-science-pet-containers/README.md

 I’ve added a non-root user `jupyter` to avoid the security issues associated with running Jupyter notebooks as “root”.

 The `jupyter` user has a Conda environment, also called `jupyter`.
-To keep the image size manageable, only the `jupyter` package is installed.
+In addition to `jupyter`, the environment has

+-   pandas,
+-   geopandas,
+-   statsmodels,
+-   requests, and
+-   psycopg2.

 By default the Jupyter notebook server starts when Docker brings up the service.
 Type `docker logs containers_miniconda_1`.
 You’ll see something